openmoh/openmohaa/README.md

 - Includes all fixes from Spearhead 2.15 and Breakthrough 2.40b
 - More fixes and features, such as bots and a ban system

+*OpenMoHAA is an independent project and is not affiliated with or endorsed by Electronic Arts.*

 ## Getting started

 - 📦 [Installing OpenMoHAA](docs/markdown/01-intro/01-installation.md)